 The lack of references to Anita are an example of a form of historical devaluation which humans routinely assign to great women.

-Just like Rosalind Franklin possibly should have won a Nobel prize for her work in visualising the twisted ladder (double helix) structure of DNA which Watson and Crick modelled and declared in 1953.
+Just like Rosalind Franklin very probably should have won a Nobel prize for her work in visualising the twisted ladder (double helix) structure of DNA which Watson and Crick modelled and declared in 1953.
 They were subsequently awarded the Nobel prize.
 Just like Franklin, Anita didn’t get the credit she deserved.
 Franklin is now very famous and well-remembered for this crucial achievement, but it took time.
 And it’s well known that her work was crucial to the discovery of the structure of DNA.
 Anita is virtually forgotten.
 I’m not saying Harding’s contribution was as fundamentally ground-breaking as Franklin’s, but it was nevertheless a huge scientific discovery and a massive contribution to modern medicine.
 Both women achieved so much, despite dying so young from cancer.

 Anita Harding died at 42.